 Costs in Prague

 As with any city, it can be expensive to visit.
 That is why we decided to break down some prices in order to give visitors some idea of what they can expect to spend.

 Visitors can expect to pay around 4,000Kc to 4,500Kc for a double occupancy hotel room per night.
-Of course, these prices are also in at least a three star hotel in the prime tourist season.
+Of course, these prices are also in at least a three-star hotel in the prime tourist season.
 Rates can be found much cheaper at other times of the year and on the weekdays.
-A meal in a nice restaurant may run visitors around 500Kc for lunch and 1,500Kc at dinner without wine.
+A meal in a nice restaurant may run visitors around 500Kc for lunch and 1,500Kc for dinner without wine.

 I can honestly say that Prague is my most favourite city in Europe.
 While in East Europe, I also had a chance to visit Krakow, Bratislava, and Budapest, as well as other cities but Prague is so charming, not to be missed by travellers.
 Although Prague is very crowded in the summer, still recommend stopping by.

 While in Europe I visited quite a few cities.
 Bratislava was quite all right, Budapest – because I’d heard wonderful things I was disappointed, and found the city dull and gloomy.
 However, I would highly recommend Prague and Krakow.
 It had a young and exciting vibe with an upbeat shopping district and lively nightlife.
 Not to forget amazing architectural gems which can be seen at every step.